-COVID, Improvement, Students, Staff, Growth, Resources, Solvency
+Improvement, Students, Staff, Growth, Resources, Solvency

-- Ensure an effective COVID recovery plan is designed and implemented. - Ensure continued focus on quality within the EIF and ensure we are well prepared for inspection to ensure a successful outcome. - Support our students through the pandemic and ensure we focus on welfare and safeguarding. - Ensure no group of students are 'left behind' and ensure our policies on E & D are effective. - Ensure we successfully institute necessary curriculum changes for T levels and Adult education and we innovate to take advantage of opportunity areas for growth. - Ensure highly effective employer engagement to ensure placements, apprenticeships and job outcomes requirements are met. - Invest in our asset base to support curriculum changes. - Continue to develop staff and ensure effective welfare, and recognition of the contribution. - Ensure we have sound finances to implement our plans.
+- Ensure continued focus on quality within the Education Inspection Framework ("EIF") and ensure we are well prepared for inspection to ensure a successful outcome. - Support our students and ensure we focus on welfare and safeguarding. - Ensure no group of students are 'left behind' and ensure our policies on Equality and Diversity are effective. - Ensure we successfully institute necessary curriculum changes for T levels and Adult education and we innovate to take advantage of opportunity areas for growth. - Ensure highly effective employer engagement to ensure placements, apprenticeships and job outcomes requirements are met. - Invest in our asset base to support curriculum changes. - Continue to develop staff and ensure effective welfare, and recognition of the contribution. - Ensure we have sound finances to implement our plans.